edwinhopper/note-project/scotch-box/README.md

 PDF Ojectives:

 The web application will allow users to create, read, update and delete notes.
-Notes consist of a ìtitleî, ìdescriptionî, ìcreated atî date and if the note has been updated, an ìupdated atî date.
+Notes consist of a ‚Äútitle‚Äù, ‚Äúdescription‚Äù, ‚Äúcreated at‚Äù date and if the note has been updated, an ‚Äúupdated at‚Äù date.
 A user might accidentally delete a note so create the ability to restore a deleted note.
 Since some of these notes may be of personal nature, a user will be required to login prior to viewing any notes.
 Allow a new user to sign up and create a new account.
-Notes should be persisted to the userís account.
+Notes should be persisted to the user‚Äôs account.
 Keep in mind that the user will need to access their account from various devices.
 A user may also want to share a note with another registered user.
 Build in the functionality to allow a user to share a note with other users and have that note included in their note list.